 Sometimes the places off the beaten path are most worth the trip.
 Head to Ghost Coast to sip a cool Cucumber Collins or opt for the sophisticated flavors in their Rose’s Tea, a shaken cocktail of orange vodka, lime juice, rosemary syrup and tonic.

 The atmosphere at the Green Mill is a bit more friendly nowadays than when Al Capone and his henchmen occupied the booths, but the nostalgia hasn’t faded.
 The cash-only club does have a cover when bands are playing, and they have three rules upon entering: no talking, flash photography or cell phone use.
-Learn more insider secrets bartenders won’t tell you to navigate the bar with ease.

 Old Kentucky Bourbon Bar is known for its 600-bottle selection of bourbons and whiskeys.
 If you’re curious about what you’re drinking, where to start or how to choose a good bourbon, ask your bartender—they know their stuff, and they’re happy to share.
 Here’s our take on how to drink whiskey neat.

 Take in 70 years of history at this bar in the famous Hotel Monteleone.
 Liberace and Louis Prima put on acts here, and authors Fitzgerald, Faulkner and Hemingway came here for inspiration.
 The Carousel Bar turns, but don’t worry about spilling your drink.
 It only makes one leisurely rotation every 15 minutes.